XMPP-Interop-Testing/xmpp-interop-tests-circleci-orb/README.md

 - `ipAddress`: the IP address of the server under test.
 Default value: `127.0.0.1`
 - `domain`: the XMPP domain name of server under test.
 Default value: `example.org`
 - `timeout`: the amount of milliseconds after which an XMPP action (typically an IQ request) is considered timed out.
-Default value: `60000` (one minute)
+Default value: `5000` (five seconds)
 - `adminAccountUsername`: _(optional)_ The account name of a pre-existing user that is allowed to create other users, per [XEP-0133](https://xmpp.org/extensions/xep-0133.html).
 If not provided, in-band registration ([XEP-0077](https://xmpp.org/extensions/xep-0077.html)) will be used to provision accounts.
 - `adminAccountPassword`: _(optional)_ The password of the admin account.
 - `disabledTests`: _(optional)_ A comma-separated list of tests that are to be skipped.
 For example: `EntityCapsTest,SoftwareInfoIntegrationTest`